Target joins growing list of retailers requiring masks

-MINNEAPOLIS — Target has joined a list of the nation's largest retailers that will require customers to wear masks as cases of COVID-19 spike.
+MINNEAPOLIS — Minnesota-based Target has joined a growing list of the nation's largest retailers that will require customers to wear masks as cases of COVID-19 spike.

+The policy will go into effect nationwide on August 1.
+There will be an exception for children and people with underlying health conditions.

 Starbucks, Best Buy, Kohl’s and Kroger Co. also have put mandatory face shield rules in place.